farmaker47/AIFlowers/README.md

 ## AI Flowers

 AI Flowers is a demo app that was created for Udacity Project Showcase as part for the Facebook Pytorch scholarship.
+You can use the camera of your app to classify flowers and see their names.

 ### Download